You are here:

 All media enquiries should be made to the Strategic Communications Manager: email firstname.lastname@example.org or phone (03) 9098 5133.

-Interactive map of Victoria's liquor licences - the easy-to-use online map allows you to search by street address, suburb or town, licence number or category.
+Interactive map of Victoria's liquor licenses - the easy-to-use online map allows you to search by street address, suburb or town, licence number or category.

 Victorian liquor licences by category - a monthly record of the number of liquor licences active in Victoria, arranged by licence category.